kumaratul60/javascript-interview/README.md

 ## 🔧 Core Characteristics

 - **Dynamically Typed**: Variables are not bound to a specific type.
-- **Weakly Typed**: Type coercion is allowed between incompatible types.
+- **Weekly Typed**: Type coercion is allowed between incompatible types.
 - **Prototype-based Inheritance**: Objects can inherit directly from other objects.
 - **Single-threaded with Event Loop**: Uses **call stack**, **callback queue**/**task queue**/**macrotask queue**, and **microtask queue** to manage concurrency.
 - **Lexical Scoping & Closures**: Functions have access to the scope in which they were defined.